Microservice-API-Patterns/MDSL-Specification/docs/generators/protocol-buffers.md

 }
 ```

 As you can see in the generated `*.proto` file above, this RPC shall respond with a `PaperItemDTO`.
-The simplest implementation for this little tutorial just constructs such an object and returns it:
+A simple implementation, sufficient for this tutorial, merely constructs such an object and returns it:

 ```java
 public class ReferenceManagementServer {